Field Trips

 Native Plants and Indigenous Pedagogies

 This field trip will feature locations that focus on engagement with native plants and Indigenous pedagogies.
 To start the day, the Environmental Youth Alliance will host a guided plant walk and a hands-on, land-based learning activity at Strathcona Gardens.
 In the afternoon, attendees will head to Suwa’lkh School, hosted by Fresh Roots, where attendees can learn how Indigenous ways of knowing are integrated into their school curriculum, including student-led forest restoration work and land reciprocity.
-More details on a third location to follow soon.

 Please note, attendees of this field trip should come prepared to traverse the uneven ground and narrow pathways throughout the day.
 If accessibility is an issue, please feel free to contact events.coordinator@farmtoschoolbc.ca.